Blog Fitness Upper Spine Stretches: How To Relieve Upper Back Pain And Stiffness

 • Cat-Cow Pose

-Cat-cow pose is a common yoga stretch that helps release tension in the back, neck, and shoulders.
-It also increases the range of motion in the spine.
+Cat-cow pose is a common yoga stretch that can help ease tension in the back, neck, and shoulders.
+It may also help increase the range of motion in the back.

 To do cat-cow pose: